-The carrying amounts of the Company's financial instruments, such as cash, accounts receivable, restricted cash, accounts payable and accrued expenses approximate fair values due to the short-term nature of these instruments.
+The carrying amounts of the Company's financial instruments, such as cash, accounts receivable, restricted cash, and accounts payable and accrued expenses approximate fair values due to the short-term nature of these instruments.
+The carrying amounts of the Company's debt approximates fair value since it is tied to governmental programs and the restrictions related therein.